24Jayesh/Digital-clock/README.md

-# Digital-clock
+# Dinamic-clock
- Digital clock by HTML,CSS and JavaScript.
+ Dinamic-clock by HTML,CSS and JavaScript.